Nastel/tnt4j-streams/README.md

  * `AutoArrangeFields` - flag indicating parser fields shall be automatically ordered by parser to ensure references sequence.
 When `false`, fields shall maintain user parser configuration defined order. **NOTE:** it is alias for parser configuration attribute `manualFieldsOrder`.
 Default value - `true`.
 (Optional)
+ * Set of user defined parser context properties.
+To define parser context property add `ctx:` prefix to property name.
+These properties are not used directly by parser itself, but can be used in parser configuration over dynamic locators or variable expressions to enrich parsing context.
+(Optional)

     sample:
 ```xml